mk/clerk-px23/README.md

 [^sci]: [Small Clojure Interpreter](https://github.com/babashka/sci) by Michiel Borkent

-The process of conveying a value to the client is a _presentation_, a term taken from Common Lisp systems that support similar features [^presentations].
-The process of presentation makes use of _viewers_, each of which is a hash map from well-known keys to quoted forms containing source code for Clojure functions that specify how the client should render data structures of a given type.
+The process of conveying a value to the client is a _presentation_, a term taken from Common Lisp systems that support similar features.[^presentations] The process of presentation makes use of _viewers_, each of which is a hash map from well-known keys to quoted forms containing source code for Clojure functions that specify how the client should render data structures of a given type.
 When a viewer form is received on the client side, it is compiled into a function that will be then called on data later sent by the server.

 [^presentations]: This feature originated on the Lisp Machine, and lives on in a reduced form as a feature of the emacs package [Slime](https://slime.common-lisp.dev/doc/html/Presentations.html).